 NDR are the means by which businesses and other users of non-domestic property contribute towards the costs of local authority services.

 There are various reliefs available which can help to reduce the rates bill for a business or other non-domestic property.
-The Welsh Government pays 100 per cent of mandatory rate reliefs and a percentage, in some cases up to 90 per cent, of discretionary reliefs.
-A business can appeal against its Rateable Value if it thinks it is incorrect.
+The Welsh Government pays 100% of mandatory rate reliefs and a percentage, in some cases up to 90%, of discretionary reliefs.
+A business can appeal against its RV if it thinks it is incorrect.

 All NDRs are collected and paid into the Welsh Government's Non-Domestic Rates Pool.
 They are then redistributed to local authorities as part of the local government revenue settlement each year.

 Business Rates Relief in Wales (external link) is a government-funded site, designed to provide businesses with a single source of clear and concise information on business rates.